graybealski/cf-conventions-work/FAQ.md

 Work began on CF in 2001 and [Version 1.0](http://cfconventions.org/Data/cf-conventions/cf-conventions-1.0/build/cf-conventions.html) was released in October 2003.
 Now at Version 1.6, it has been used for tens of thousands of distinct netCDF products, has an active discussion list with hundreds of participants, and is a mature technical specification.
 Because it is community-supported and community-driven, turnaround on questions and changes can take a little time, but are generally thoroughly considered.

 <a class="anchor" id="related_conventions"></a>
-### How does CF relate to other conventions (especially COARDS and netCDF)?
+### How does CF relate to other conventions/specifications (especially COARDS and netCDF)?
 CF is a convention built on top of the netCDF standard, and it generalizes and extends the netCDF [COARDS conventions](http://ferret.wrc.noaa.gov/noaa_coop/coop_cdf_profile.html).
-Whereas the netCDF conventions are designed to be domain-agnostic, the CF conventions were developed specifically to target climatology and weather forecasting domains.
+Whereas the netCDF specification is designed to be domain-agnostic, the CF conventions were developed specifically to target climatology and weather forecasting domains.
 Since then, the CF conventions have targeted earth science domains more broadly, and expanded from a focus on models to include observational data.

-The information in netCDF and COARDS is not duplicated in CF, and CF is designed to be entirely compatible with the COARDS extension: Where COARDS is adequate, CF does not provide an alternative, while all of CF's extensions to COARDS are optional and provide new functionality.
+The conventions of netCDF and COARDS are assumed and upheld by CF. Where COARDS is adequate, CF does not provide an alternative, while all of CF's extensions to COARDS are optional and provide new functionality.

+A motivation for developing CF was the need for extra features not found in netCDF or COARDS.
+These include conventions for grid-cell boundaries, horizontal grids other than latitude-longitude, recording common statistical operations, standardised identification of physical quantities, non-spatiotemporal axes, climatological statistics and data compression.
+These needs were driven by the original user community developing the CF conventions,  the climatology and weather forecasting science community.

 <div style="font-style:italic"><a href="#toc" title="Go to table of contents">Up to TOC</a></div>